lukwiya23/puppy_adoption_site/README.md

 Working routes
 ------------------
- 1.Add puppy owner
+ 1. Add puppy owner
- 2.Add puppy
+ 2. Add puppy
- 3.Delete puppy
+ 3. Delete puppy
- 4.Delete Both owner and adopted puppy
+ 4. Delete Both owner and adopted puppy
- 5.List of puppies without owners
+ 5. List of puppies without owners
- 6.list of puppies with owners
+ 6. list of puppies with owners

 I mostly focused on the backend

 Requirements for the project
 -----------------------------
- *flask
+ * flask
- *flask-wtf
+ * flask-wtf
- *flask-migrate
+ * flask-migrate
- *flask_sqlalchemy
+ * flask_sqlalchemy

- *Run app.py to see the work
+ * Run app.py to see the work